 From there, I drove east on Hwy 12 towards the town of Escalante.
 This area has intrigued me ever since I read Edward Abbey’s Desert Solitaire back in the early 1980s.
 In the book, I learned of the young wanderer Everett Ruess who disappeared in this vast wilderness in the mid-1930s.
 I became even more fascinated with Ruess when I was given a wonderful book written by W.L.
 Russo called Everett Ruess: A Vagabond for Beauty while working at Cottonwood.
 Many books have since been written about Everett, mostly about what may have happened to him, but this book remains, in my opinion, the one that captures his writing and artistic side most beautifully.

 Utah’s Hwy 12 is one of “America’s Scenic Byways”—and that is an understatement!
-The highway connects Bryce Canyon and Capitol Reef National Parks and traverses some of the most colorful, scenic landscape in the country!
-And for those of you who like getting on dirt roads, it also is a great jumping off spot for some fabulous “backways” like Hell’s Backbone, Burr Trail, Hole-in-the-Rock, Notom Road, and more!
+The highway connects Bryce Canyon and Capitol Reef National Parks and traverses some of the most colorful, scenic landscapes in the country!
+And for those of you who like getting on dirt roads, it also is a great jumping-off spot for some fabulous “backways” like Hell’s Backbone, Burr Trail, Hole-in-the-Rock, Notom Road, and more!

 One hike I highly recommend for those coming through this area is Lower Calf Creek Falls.
 The hike is 5.5 miles round trip with little elevation change, but there are a few sections where it is a bit steep and/or sandy.
 It is not a difficult trail, but it can be hot during the summer months, so be prepared.
 A campground is located at the trailhead.